AdelleKing/Tribe/README.md

 ***
 ## **Credits**
-### **Honorable mentions**
+### **Honourable mentions**
 This project could not have happened without the support of the following people listed in no particular order:

 * [Komal Karir ](https://github.com/kkarir-waes) - My course tutor who was always on hand whenever I had a question and also provided great insight into the world of software development.

-* [Komal Karir ](https://github.com/kkarir-waes) - My Code Institue mentor was able to see what I was trying to create and helped me simplify my code - alot of 'Oh I see' moments - thank you.
+* [Komal Karir ](https://github.com/kkarir-waes) - My Code Institute mentor was able to see what I was trying to create and helped me simplify my code - a lot of 'Oh I see' moments - thank you.

 * The slack channels and other online support forums where I found a wealth of information, great inspiration and the courage to carry on through the difficult times of this project.

 ### **General reference:**
 * I really enjoyed using this website, the use of borders and colours really engaged me.
-I was unable to use any of the inspiration from ths site in my own as the imagry was graphic design based - however, I did take inspiration from here.[Peanut](https://www.peanut-app.io/about-us)
+I was unable to use any of the inspiration from this site in my own as the imagery was graphic design based - however, I did take inspiration from here.[Peanut](https://www.peanut-app.io/about-us)

-* I relied upon W3schools, youtube and stack overflow for general how to's throughout the project alongside course material from Code Institute.
+* I relied upon W3schools, youtube and stack overflow for general 'how to's' throughout the project alongside course material from Code Institute.

 ### **Content:**
 * Most of the content was written by myself.